 Patcham Junior School is committed to safeguarding and promoting the welfare of children.
 It expects all staff and volunteers to share this commitment.

-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy/Safeguarding Policy which can be viewed here.
+We have several policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy/Safeguarding Policy which can be viewed here.

 When there are concerns about a child's welfare, we may need to share information and work in partnership with other agencies.
 We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.